For Individual Researchers

 |Faculty Assisted Submission|

 Send your CV or list of publications to the repository (faculty only) and we will do the work for you!
 Our team will go through all of your publications, determine copyright/permissions for each work, contact publishers for permission on your behalf, and then post the permitted materials to the appropriate departmental papers collection in ScholarlyCommons.
 Please note that we will review permissions for all of the works in your CV, unless otherwise instructed.
 Click here to find out more about Faculty Assisted Submission.
+Please note that due to pandemic staffing issues Faculty Assisted Submission is not being offered.

 Submitting to Journals